Festival of Economics

 In the annual Festival of Economics, economists and experts from around the world debate with each other – and their audiences – some of the key economic questions of our time.

-Our tenth festival will run Wednesday 17 – Friday 19 November 2021 and returns to We The Curious in the centre of Bristol.
-It is co-programmed by Diane Coyle (University of Cambridge and Enlightenment Economics) and Richard Davies (professor of Public Understanding of Economics, Bristol University and author of Extreme Economies).
+Our tenth festival took place in person during November 2021 and returned to We The Curious in the centre of Bristol.
+It was co-programmed by Diane Coyle (University of Cambridge and Enlightenment Economics) and Richard Davies (professor of Public Understanding of Economics, Bristol University and author of Extreme Economies).

-Economics Observatory delegates and Bristol Ideas audience members from across the UK are invited to a three-day programme of dynamic and important panel discussions, interviews, book launches, podcast recordings, networking and debates.
+Economics Observatory delegates and Bristol Ideas audience members from across the UK attended a three-day programme of dynamic and important panel discussions, interviews, book launches, podcast recordings, networking and debates.